JAORMX/deet.blog/content/posts/day-22-23-the-first-forest-trips-and-new-family-members.md

 categories = ["Dog", "Deet"]
 date = 2020-07-27T21:00:00Z
 description = ""
-draft = true
 title = "Day 22-24 - The first forest trips and new family members" type = "post"

 +++
 We are very into outdoor activities and we really would like Deet to join us.
 To our surprise, Deet is a fantastic outdoor dog and seems to enjoy nature a lot.
-This is a summary of all the long weekend we had at Mirkka's parents place and how amazingly this little "shy" dog was there.
+This is a summary of all the long weekend we had at Mirkka's parent's place and how amazing this little "shy" dog was there.

 ![](/images/20200726_132509.jpg)